Last Updated: 10/20/23 | October 20th, 2023

 Hostel & Rooms Ana at a glance:

 Beds from 33 EUR, private rooms from 82 EUR.

 Set in a refurbished 400-year-old building, the rooms here have modern amenities like air-conditioning, yet are set within beautiful historic stone walls.
 There’s a terrace with a killer view over the Old Town and guests often hang out here, making it easy to meet other travelers.
 If you want to prepare your own meals, there’s a fully equipped kitchen as well.

-The staff at Angelina frequently organize free activities and events in the evening for guests.
+The staff at Angelina frequently organizes free activities and events in the evening for guests.
 They also organize more adventurous activities, such as cliff diving, kayaking, sunset boat trips, so you get a ton of value here.

 Hostel Angelina at a glance:

 Beds from 29 EUR, private rooms from 80 EUR.

 This boutique hostel is located in the Old Town in a 400-year-old building.
 It’s a popular spot with backpackers looking to party.
 They host a ton of activities from parties in the common room to pancake parties to movie nights so there’s usually always something going on to help you meet people.
 A simple free breakfast is included too.

 However, like most party hostels, the beds here aren’t great.
 The bunks are basic metal ones and the mattresses are thin, but the rooms are clean and bright and spacious and there are lockers to store your stuff.

 - Fun party atmosphere